 - The University has accreditation, approval and/or exemption from a range of Professional and Statutory Regulatory Bodies (PSRBs) for a number of courses.
-A schedule is maintained by ASAC: - The Office for Standards in Education (Ofsted) quality assures standards of teaching for the University's apprenticeships.
+A schedule of PSRB approvals is maintained by ASAC; - The Office for Standards in Education (Ofsted) quality assures standards of teaching for the University's Higher and Degree Apprenticeships.